Time Settings

 Pro — requires Finance subscription.

-The rate-overrides table.
-See Rates & Billing for full priority logic.
+Top-down rate-resolution chain — see Rates & Billing for full priority logic.

 Constraints:

-- Must set at least one of
+- User / project overrides must set at least one of

-user_idorproject_id - Effective date range must be valid (
+task_idonly - Effective date range must be valid (

 from≤toif both set)